Want your next family car to be electric? Here are 10 of the best battery-powered cars and SUVs to choose from

 The reborn Renault Scenic won the 2024 Car of the Year award, and that’s kind of all we need to say, isn’t it?
 Why?
 Well, the sharp-suited Scenic is as focused on practicality as its predecessors, but it also has a sustainable interior with the latest cutting-edge tech – and more equipment than you could shake a stick at.

-Big-battery versions offer up to 379 miles between charges, with cheaper versions managing a still-useful 260 miles.
+As every Scenic gets a big battery, you can expect up to 379 miles between charges.
 Insurance costs are even quite reasonable.
 The Scenic doesn’t offer a pointlessly fast version that saps all your battery power, but it still has impressive-enough performance and a comfortable ride – which we reckon is more important than sportiness in a family SUV.

 2. Hyundai Ioniq 5